milvus-io/milvus/DEVELOPMENT.md

 - 50GB of free disk space
 ```

-### Installing Required Software
+### Software Requirements

-In fact, all Linux distributions is available to develop Milvus.
-The following only contains commands on Ubuntu, because we mainly use it.
+In fact, all Linux distributions are available to develop Milvus.
+The following only contains commands on Ubuntu and CentOS, because we mainly use them.
 If you develop Milvus on other distributions, you are welcome to improve this document.

 #### Dependencies
 - Debian/Ubuntu